 One good example of a Facebook group meshing well with its business environment is from the `Flemish Community managers´ or VLCM.

 VLCM brings together community managers and shares information, solves problems and asks the right questions within their affiliated pool.
 Besides their comprehensive website they also have a Facebook group in which members post relevant content, ideas or give feedback.

 In this case, we see that both the company’s mission statement and Facebook group are an extension of each other.
 When you’re focusing on building communities having a Facebook group where people share content can work complimentary to your business.
 But that makes it business specific.

 NOW FOR THE BAD NEWS

 Facebook groups offer many possibilities to enhance your brand experience but they also lack some crucial features you might be overlooking.
 Here are a couple of reasons why Facebook shouldn't be your first choice.

 Through a platform like Ambassify you luckily no longer have to check every social media channel to see the power of your content.
 Everything is bundled in one community page, which gives it a great overview.
-This leaves your organisation with many brand ambassador that spread word-of-mouth marketing.
+This leaves your organisation with many brand advocates who spread word-of-mouth marketing.